mytrile/marky/README.md

 Marky
 =====

 Marky is simple wrapper for converting strings/text to html using different markdown processors.
+It's the solution to assingment #2 of October RMU.
+Based on intirdea's multi_json gem.

 Installation
 ============
   [sudo] gem install marky

 By default, installing Marky will install also RDiscount, Maruku and BlueCloth if necessary.

 Usage
 =====